 - Describe the basic tenets of the Community Reinforcement and Family Training approach.

 American Academy of Addiction Psychiatry (AAAP) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-American Academy of Addiction Psychiatry (AAAP) designates this enduring material for a maximum of 1 (one) AMA PRA Category 1 Credit™.
+American Academy of Addiction Psychiatry (AAAP) designates this enduring material for a maximum of 1.5 (one and one-half) AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.